.htaccess

-An .htaccess (hypertext access) file is a directory-level configuration file supported by several web servers, used for configuration of website-access issues, such as URL redirection, URL shortening, access control (for different web pages and files), and more.
-The 'dot' (period or full stop) before the file name makes it a hidden file in Unix-based environments.
+A .htaccess (hypertext access) file is a directory-level configuration file supported by several web servers, used for configuration of website-access settings such as URL redirection, access control, and MIME type handling.
+The leading dot makes it a hidden file in Unix-like environments.

-A site could have more than one .htaccess file, and the files are placed inside the web tree (i.e. inside directories and their sub-directories), and hence their other name distributed configuration files.
+A site may contain more than one .htaccess file.
+The files are placed inside the web tree—inside directories and their subdirectories—which is why they are also called distributed configuration files.